If you are unable to make an online application

 - Family details.

-In the application you fill in details about yourself and the person you will be moving to.
+On the application, you enter details about yourself and the person in Sweden you want to move to.

-If you have children under 18 who will be accompanying you to Sweden, you should also complete the forms:
+If you have children under the age of 18 who are accompanying you to Sweden, you should also fill in the form:

-- Application for a residence permit to take up residence in Sweden for children under the age of 18.
+- Application for a residence permit to settle in Sweden for children under the age of 18.

 Fill in a separate form for each child.